Aljaz-Smrekar/Aljaz-Smrekar/README.md

 ## 📚 Education

 - University of Canterbury
-  - Working towards a Postgraduate Diploma in Computer Science
+  - Postgraduate Diploma in Computer Science
   - Bachelor of Science — Psychology